 - That's at least partially due to the Scrappy Level maps the missions tend to use.

 - In a subversion of the "cult leader wears red" thing, the Cult of the Mythic Dawn in The Elder Scrolls IV: Oblivion has the mooks wearing red.
 The leader wears blue.
-Also, the mooks of the Black Hand wear black robes, but their leader wears a green overcoat for no apparent reason whatsoever.
+Also, the Speakers of the Black Hand wear black robes, but their leader, the Listener, wears a green overcoat.
+Justified, as he is the one who has to show himself in public when visiting the Night Mother's shrine smack-dab in the middle of Bravil.

 - The first Discworld videogame is based on Guards!
 Guards!, mentioned above, and so has a similar secret society.